pacargile/ThePayne/README.md

 import Payne
 ```

+The user either need to train a new ANN for an observed spectrum and photometry.
+Or contact <pcargile@cfa.harvard.edu> to get the latest C3K based ANN.

 The Payne is pure python.
 See the [tutorial](demo/) for fitting a solar mock with photometric and spectroscopic data.
 To run demo:
 ```